 As a trader, you must clearly realize a strong connection between rewards and risks in the financial market.
 The two factors are proportional.
 In simpler words, the higher risks you take, the higher your potential rewards.
 The best way to manage liquidity risks is to lower the leverage.
 Another handy option is to set stop-loss orders or so-called guaranteed stops.
 They mean a broker is obliged to honor a stop price level you have indicated.

 Beginner traders often overlook the options hidden between the reward and risks of liquidity.
-In real life, they form a major part of professional forex traders’ routine when performing market analysis or defining future price actions.
+In real life, they form a major part of professional traders’ routine when performing market analysis or defining future price actions.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.